michaelowusuntim6/animepahe-dl/README.md

 ## Credits

-This project is a Termux adaptation of the original animepahe-dl bash script, with enhancements for Android, Cloudflare bypass, and native AES‑128 decryption.
+This project is a Termux adaptation of the PC animepahe-dl bash script, with enhancements for Android, Cloudflare bypass, and native AES‑128 decryption.

+## Disclaimer

+The purpose of this script is to download anime episodes in order to watch them later in case when Internet is not available.
+Please do NOT copy or distribute downloaded anime episodes to any third party.
+Watch them and delete them afterwards.
+Please use this script at your own responsibility.